cdnexperts/cdnselector/README.md

 * CDN selection based on the client's geographical location (e.g, direct USA based customers to one CDN, and European customers to another).
 This feature can also deny access to clients based on their location (i.e, GeoBlocking).
 * CDN selection based on the availability and response times of content on each target CDN.
 * Time of day based CDN selection.
 For example, during hours of low demand video content can be served directly from in-house CDN, or even direct from the origin servers.
 At peak hours, requests can be directed to a CDN.
-* Traffic sharing across multiple CDNs (e.g, 50% traffic to CDN A, 30% to CDN B, and 20% to CDN C).
-This can also be used to keep content 'fresh' in your backup CDN by sending a small number of requests in the event of failover.
 * Demand based CDN selection.
 For example, if the number of requests per second exceeds a pre-set threshold, use CDN A, otherwise use CDN B.
 * Content based CDN selection, where the URL path can be used to determine which CDN to use.
 * Device based CDN selection, where the type of client device can be used to determine which CDN to use.